 You should have a back-up plan in place for Internet access should your primary computer fail.
 Libraries usually offer a terminal for public use.
 There are also computer labs available on the WKU main campus.
 WKU tends to do maintenance tasks on the weekends so we may experience periodic outages.
-I will tell you (and the IT Department usually post this information) as soon as I find out about any upcoming computer outages.
-If you encounter computer-related/Internet problems during the session, you should call the WKU Information Technology (IT) Help Desk (745-7000) for assistance.
+Please pay attention to any campus-wide emails documenting such outages.
 Because this course uses Blackboard to turn in the majority of the assignments, you should plan to upload your assignments at least 20 minutes prior to the deadline.
 Please plan ahead!

-Disability accommodations: In compliance with University policy, students with disabilities who require accommodations (academic adjustments and/or auxiliary aids or services) for this course must contact the Office for Student Disability Services in DUC A-200 of the Student Success Center in Downing University Center.
-Please DO NOT request accommodations directly from the professor or instructor without a letter of accommodation from the Office for Student Disability Services.
+Disability accommodations: In compliance with University policy, students with disabilities who require academic and/or auxiliary accommodations for this course must contact the Student Accessibility Resource Center located in Downing Student Union, 1074.
+SARC can be reached by phone number at 270-745-5004 [270-745-3030 TTY] or via email at sarc.connect@wku.edu.
+Please do not request accommodations directly from the professor or instructor without a faculty notification letter (FNL) from The Student Accessibility Resource Center.